Footprint of Mental Toughness Needs A Blueprint

-Creating footprints of mental toughness requires a blueprint of dedication, sacrifice, teamwork, and extreme precision.
+Creating footprints of mental toughness needs a blueprint of patience…

 It has been done.

-Every second of every day since 1937, men and women followed the blueprint and created these footprints in stone.
-The Honor Guard for The Tomb of The Unknown Soldier at Arlington National Cemetery. check out more of their exact requirements and sacrifice here.
+Every second of every day since 1937, men and women followed a blueprint and created these footprints in stone.
+The Honor Guard for The Tomb of The Unknown Soldier at Arlington National Cemetery.

 The changing of the guard is where the blueprint gets riveting.
 Each changing of the guard is so precise that perfection is the goal and each sentinel is graded after every change.
-If there is a mistake, each guard will hear about it during review.
+If there is a mistake, each guard hears about it during review.